-According to research by the advisory company Gartner, one of the top strategic technology trends for 2021 and beyond has been coined the "total experience," or TX.
-This refers to the combination of multi-experience, user experience, customer experience, and employee experience into one entity.
-The end goal of TX is improving the overall experience for all users and helping businesses improve their outcomes.
+Advisory company Gartner has stated that one of the top strategic technology trends for 2021 and beyond is the "total experience," or TX.
+This term refers to combining multi-experience, user experience, customer experience, and employee experience into one entity.
+The end goal of TX is to improve the overall experience for all users and help businesses improve their outcomes.

-What type of ecommerce businesses are best suited for headless?
+What type of ecommerce businesses are best suited for headless commerce?

-For many businesses, headless commerce offers an improved user experience for their customers as well as their employees.
-A headless system can allow customers to make a purchase on your website, on their smartwatch, or using a voice assistant.
+Headless commerce offers many businesses an improved user experience for their customers and employees.
+A headless system enables visitors to purchase on a desktop, their smartwatch, or with the help of a voice assistant.